Mikaya Behailu

 Mikaya Behailu (Amharic: ሚካያ በሃይሉ; 30 May 1977 – 24 December 2013) was an Ethiopian singer who gained prominence for her 2007 album Shemametew.
-She was nominee of the 2009 Kora Music Award in Nigeria.
+She was nominated for the 2009 Kora Music Award in Nigeria.

-On 24 December 2013, Mikaya died at Black Lion Hospital from complication of systematic lupus.
-In 2018, her second album Gize Binegudim posthumously released by Minew Shewa Records.
+On 24 December 2013, Mikaya died at Black Lion Hospital from complications of systematic lupus erythematosus.
+In 2018, her second album, Gize Binegudim, was released posthumously by Minew Shewa Records.

 Life and career

 Mikaya Behailu was born on May 30, 1977, in Addis Ababa.
 She grew up with a love for both literature and music, excelling at Bethlehem and Abyot Kirs schools.
-She later earned a degree in literature from Addis Ababa University in 2004, but her passion for singing couldn’t be held back.
-Before entering the music world, Mikaya taught at schools like School of Tomorrow and Addis International, always sharing her love for learning.
+She later earned a degree in literature from Addis Ababa University in 2004.
+Before entering the music world, Mikaya taught at various schools in Addis Ababa, including School of Tomorrow and Addis International.
+She was reportedly working on her master's degree at the time of her death.

-Her debut album, Shemametew, released in 2007, and she was even nominated for the Kora Music Award in 2009.
-She was working on her second album and pursuing a Master’s degree at Addis Ababa University.
+Her passion for music started during her early years when she used to play the guitar and sing at her school.
+She started writing song lyrics in high school.
+Her continued attempts to release an album were unsuccessful because of inexperience and financial limitations.
+However, her struggles bore fruit and her debut album, Shemametew, was released in 2007, produced by the renowned Elias Melka.
+She wrote the lyrics of 8 of the tracks featured in the album.
+The album received tremendous acclaim, highlighted by a 2009 nomination at the Kora Music Awards.

+A second album, Gize Binegudm, was released posthumously by Minew Shewa Records in January 2018.
+She wrote the lyrics of all 12 tracks of the album, and various artists were involved in the mixing and arrangements.

 Death

-In September 2013, Mikaya was diagnosed with systemic lupus, a chronic autoimmune disease.
-On 24 December 2013, Mikaya, on the way to Black Lion Hospital in Addis Ababa, died on arrival a few hours before midnight.
-She was working to launch a talk show that focused on women.
-The final album, Gize Binegudim, has 12 tracks written by herself.
-It was posthumously released in January 2018 and available on iTunes and CD Baby.
-The original CD was brought from distributors.
+In September 2013, Mikaya was diagnosed with systemic lupus erythematous, a chronic autoimmune disease, and was on follow up.
+On 24 December 2013, Mikaya was rushed to Black Lion Hospital but passed away a few hours before midnight.
+She was said to be working to launch a talk show that solely focused on women issues.